Alexander Berry: Merchant and Colonist in New South Wales

+Establishing the Coolangatta Estate

 In June 1822, Berry and Wollstonecraft purchased a small cutter, the Blanche, and Berry returned to the Shoalhaven with Hume and assigned servants (convicts) to develop his land grant there.

 While attempting to cross the bar into the river in a small boat, two people drowned, including Davison, who was the boy that Berry had rescued from the 'Boyd'.

-Given the danger, Berry arranged to drag the Blanche across a sand bar that separated the Shoalhaven River from the Crookhaven River, with the Crookhaven entrance offering a safer passage.
-In order to provide safe boat access, Alexander Berry had Hamilton Hume oversee the digging of a canal through the bar using only hand tools, and in doing so, constructed the first land navigable canal in Australia.
-Hamilton Hume and a party of convict labourers cut a 209-yard canal linking the Shoalhaven River to the Crookhaven River in twelve days.
-A number of other hand dug canals are dotted around the Shoalhaven, supposedly also dug by convicts.
-These contrast by their banality with the striking convict stone walls which dot the landscape around Kiama, further north.
+Given the danger, Berry arranged to drag the Blanche across a swamp that separated the Shoalhaven River from the Crookhaven River, with the Crookhaven entrance offering a safer passage.
+In order to provide safe boat access, Berry had Hamilton Hume to oversee his convicts dig a canal through the swamp using only hand tools.
+The convict labourers cut a 209-yard canal linking the Shoalhaven River to the Crookhaven River in four weeks and in doing so, constructed the first land navigable canal in Australia.

+Berry named and established the Shoalhaven land grant as the Coolangatta Estate, while Wollstonecraft stayed in Sydney to look after business there.
+The name Coolangatta is derived from the local Dharawal word, Cullunghutti, which describes the dominant mountain in the area.
+Berry was able to conciliate with the resident Indigenous clans on his arrival, who became useful workers for him.
+A local Indigenous man, whom Berry assigned the name Broughton, was particularly important to Berry as a guide and interpreter during these early stages.
+Berry named Broughton Creek after him.

+Around a dozen local Aboriginal men also became acquainted with John Batman, whose father had a contract felling cedar in the Shoalhaven.
+These men, such as Yunbai and Warroba, travelled with Batman to Sydney, Van Diemen's Land and the Port Phillip District, where they played integral roles in such things as roving parties against Aboriginal Tasmanians and in the Batman Treaty.
+Berry also became interested in collecting the remains of Aboriginal Tasmanians, and contracted Reverend Robert Knopwood of Hobart to send him at least two skulls.